stevechctw/cvDetect/README.md

 2. __Add OPENCV environment variables in Windows:__

    add, e.g., "d:\Ropencv" , to a new  __OPENCV__ environment variable.

+   This OPENCV environment varible is used in Makevars.win inside src directory.

 3. __Download  cvDetect_0.1.1.tar.gz in this page.__